Fryingpan River at Norrie Colorado

 Carry mysis patterns below the dam, but also bring midges, BWOs, PMDs, caddis, and streamers so you are not stuck on one idea.

-Check the RiverReports or USGS flow, weather, CPW regulations, SWA lease rules, and any current closure notices.
+Check the RiverReports or USGS flow, weather, CPW rules, SWA lease rules, and any current closure notices.